Phased Ranking

 First-phase ranking on content nodes

 Normally, you will always start by having one ranking expression that is evaluated on the content nodes.
 This is configured in the rank-profile section of a schema as a first-phase expression.
 This expression can use various rank features with information extracted during the matching phase to evaluate the relevance of each document.
-The first-phase expression is is computed for every document retrieved by the query.
+The first-phase expression is computed for every document retrieved by the query.
 The computational cost is bounded by the number of documents exposed to the ranking phase on each content node multiplied with the complexity of the first-phase expression; therefore the expression needs to be simple and cheap to allow scaling to large amounts of retrieved docs.
 Alternatively, use retrieval operators that will expose only the top-k hits to the first-phase expression.

 Two-phase ranking on content nodes